magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40609-disabled-products-data-absent-in-cataloginventory-stock-status-table.md

 ## Issue

-Disabled products data is not shown in the `cataloginventory_stock_status` index table leading to displaying an incorrect product quantities.
+Disabled products data is not shown in the `cataloginventory_stock_status` index table leading to displaying incorrect product quantities.

 <ins>Prerequisites</ins>: